 Workplace Policies Related to Pain Management

-Many workplaces have policies in place to help manage pain and prevent work-related injuries.
+Many workplaces have policies in place to help manage chronic pain and prevent work-related injuries.
 These policies may include regular breaks, ergonomic equipment, and modified job duties.
 It is important to familiarize yourself with your workplace policies and to communicate with your employer about any concerns or questions you may have.
 By working together, you can help to create a safe and healthy work environment that supports the well-being of all employees.

 A healthy work enviroment and work culture will value the importance of employee and community health and well being.